Allan Kerr Taylor: Personal life

+Legacy

 Alberton, an 18-room mansion, was bequeathed to the public by the descendants of Allan Kerr Taylor in 1972.
 It is situated on Mount Albert Road in Mount Albert, close to Kerr Taylor Avenue.
 On 7 April 1983, Alberton was registered by the New Zealand Historic Places Trust (now Heritage New Zealand) as a Category I heritage structure, with register number 26.

+Alberton and Kerr Taylor Avenues are two roads in Mount Albert located on land formerly owned by Kerr Taylor.